La Rambla Barcelona, History, sights, and stories

 The Heartbeat of Barri Gòtic:

-Adjacent to Las Ramblas, the Gothic Quarter or Barri Gòtic is an ode to Barcelona’s medieval past.
-Walking through its labyrinthine alleys is akin to flipping through the pages of a history book.
+Gothic Quarter (Barri Gòtic), the other, is a praise to past medieval Barcelona located adjacent to Las Ramblas.
+A walk through its labyrinthine alleys is like going through pages of a history book.
 The Barcelona Cathedral, with its Gothic architecture, stands as a testament to Catalonia’s religious heritage.
-Not far off, one can stumble upon squares that have borne witness to countless tales—whether it’s Plaça del Rei, a former royal palace, or Plaça Sant Jaume, the current political hub.
+However, there are not that far away, you can stumble upon squares which have seen so many stories from all over, whether it is Plaça del Rei, a former royal palace or Plaça Sant Jaume, the current political hub.

 El Raval: From Shadows to Light: